 - Address last mile and first mile solutions

 - Reduce traffic congestion

 - Reduce transportation costs

 - Identify choices for those who cannot afford to buy and maintain a vehicle

 First established in Amsterdam in 1965, public bikesharing has been in existence for decades but has recently gained prominence due to the rapid expansion of bikesharing systems into new locations, as well as the scale of their operations.
 This expansion is based in large part on information technology (IT) that has improved bikesharing communications and tracking and the desire of city governments to move toward sustainable transportation modes.

 In 2005, there were only 74 bikesharing systems in the world.
-Today, there are more than 770, with over 60 located in the United States.
+Today, there are over 1,000, with more than 120 located in the United States alone.
 Bikesharing comes in multiple forms, including public, closed community and peer-to-peer systems.
-Public bikesharing allows users to take short point-to-point trips using a fleet of public bikes distributed throughout a community.
+Bikesharing allows users to take short point-to-point trips using a fleet of public bikes distributed throughout a community.
 Closed community bikesharing is commonly found on college campuses, has closed membership, and offers mainly round trips.
 Peer-to-peer bikesharing allows users to rent or borrow bikes hourly or daily from individuals or bike rental shops.

 The greatest growth is in public bikesharing that is IT-driven, providing real-time information and using technology to assist in rebalancing demand for bikes at docking stations throughout a community.
 Many of these programs are publicly owned and contractor operated, but some programs are run by nonprofit organizations, such as Nice Ride Minnesota.